Guarujá: Toponym

+As Eduardo Navarro explains in his Dicionário de Tupi Antigo (2013), "Guarujá" is derived from the Tupi term agûarausá, which designates a type of crab, the guaruçá.

+Although it is common to use the definite article before the name of the city, this usage is not correct.
+Therefore, one should say "Tenho casa em Guarujá" and not "Tenho casa no Guarujá".

 Geography

-Guarujá is located in Santo Amaro island, situated in São Paulo shore.
+Guarujá is located on the Santo Amaro Island, situated on the shore of São Paulo.
 Its main economic sources are seasonal tourism and port related activities.

 Guarujá is a popular weekend destination for families from São Paulo, who can get there driving in less than one hour (through the Imigrantes highway).
 Traffic gets heavy during the evening on the holidays.

 Guarujá has a borough called Vicente de Carvalho, in tribute to the Parnasianist poet.

 A nickname for the city is "The Pearl of the Atlantic".

-In total, Guarujá has 27 beaches, the most famous are Guaiúba, Tombo, Astúrias, Pitangueiras, Enseada, Pernambuco, Perequê, São Pedro, Tijucopava, Iporanga, Praia Branca and Praia Preta.
+In total, Guarujá has 27 beaches, with the most famous including Guaiúba, Tombo, Astúrias, Pitangueiras, Enseada, Pernambuco, Perequê, São Pedro, Tijucopava, Iporanga, Praia Branca and Praia Preta.

 Economy

-Guaruja, its history, infrastructure and proximity to the country's most populous city, provides strong attractive real estate and tourism.
+Guarujá, its history, infrastructure and proximity to the country's most populous city, provides strong attractive real estate and tourism.
 Much of the region on the coast, the beaches near the center (mainly Asturias Pitangueiras, Enseada, and Tombo) are taken by buildings devoted to the seasonal population, who arrives mostly in summer.
 Tourism, therefore, is the most important component that moves the economy.

 The other part, relevant and non-seasonal, comes from the port (left bank of the Port of Santos) and related activities, such as transportation.
-Due to its proximity to Cubatao (largest industrial district in the country) and ports, there is also interest in industrial occupation in the region, started in 1976 by Dow Chemical, still the only major industry to occupy the region.
+Due to its proximity to Cubatão (largest industrial district in the country) and ports, there is also interest in industrial occupation in the region, started in 1976 by Dow Chemical, still the only major industry to occupy the region.

 According to the IBGE of 2006 the production of wealth in the service area in the city, added that year, US$1.820 billion, equivalent to 0.14% in participation in the Brazilian GDP.